Rigbin/fhj-webserv-ex/sections/01_apache.md

 For example, redirect paths that are no longer available, or change the request for further CGI processing.

-As a first example we want to respond to a specific path with the HTTP error 500, so that we can test our custom error text from the previous example.
+As a first example we want to respond to a specific path with the HTTP error 500, so that we can test our custom error text from the previous step.

 For that, extend the config file for your **VirtualHost**